garyexplains/speedtestg/FAQ.md

 ## 22. What does the SQLite test do and why is it important?
 The SQLite test adds 500 records to an SQLite database and then removes them.
 SQLite is the most widely deployed database in the world.
 It is the default way to store persistent data on Android and is used (probably unknown to most users) by hundreds of thousands of apps.
 Talking of SQLite on Android, the Google developer docs state that, "Apps that handle non-trivial amounts of structured data can benefit greatly from persisting that data locally.
 The most common use case is to cache relevant pieces of data.
 That way, when the device cannot access the network, the user can still browse that content while they are offline."
 In other words, if a device is able to process SQLite transactions quickly then it improves the overall user experience.

+## 23. Why don't you include "off-screen" GPU test?
+Because people don't play games off-screen.
+This is a real-world device test.

+## 24. Why do your results show different relative performance numbers compared to the popular benchmark apps?
+It comes down to three things:

+1) What are you measuring?
+If you are measure raw CPU performance, with little access to the memory, lots of L1 and L2 cache hits, little or no access to the IO etc, then you will get a different result than if you are measure overall system performance.
+Overall system performance will include more memory access, more cache misses, more IO access plus other factors like app start-up time.
+Same goes with the GPU.
+Many of these benchmarks use "off-screen" testing to see how the GPU performs when it doesn't need to display the result and regardless of the screen resolution, that is fine, but at a system-level (real-world) level nobody plays games "off-screen".

+2) Can smartphone makers optimize their systems for benchmarks?
+Absolutely.
+Some have been caught cheating, by artificially increasing the performance of the CPU/GPU during a benchmark, but even if a manufacturer doesn't do that, you can be sure that it has a lab of people making sure that the device works very, very well for the popular benchmarks, so that they can make % claims during keynotes.
+See also question #1.

+3) Improvements to CPU and GPU processing power never translate to the same increase at a system level as "the system" includes more than just the processor, there is the RAM, the internal storage, the motherboard (with interrupts and buses and IO channels etc), the display driver, the video encoder/decoder, other components of the SoC like the neural engine etc. Bottom line: Speed Test G tests the whole device, not just the CPU or GPU.
+That is what users will see in the real world.